1. Purpose of policy

 9.3 Internal Audit will be responsible for appropriate follow-up on engagement findings and recommendations.
 All significant findings will remain in an open issues file until completed, reviewed and closed by Internal Audit.
 Internal Audit will also perform an annual follow-up audit to review extreme and high risk recommendations that have been previously closed.

-9.4 Internal Audit will periodically report to senior management and ARMC on Internal Audit purpose, authority, responsibility and performance relative to its plan, and on its conformance with the Standards Reporting will also include significant risk and control issues including fraud risks, governance issues and other matters that require the attention of the Vice-Chancellor and President, senior management or ARMC.
+9.4 Internal Audit will periodically report to Executive management and ARMC on Internal Audit purpose, authority, responsibility and performance relative to its plan, and on its conformance with the Standards.
+Reporting will also include significant risk and control issues including fraud risks, governance issues and other matters that require the attention of the Vice-Chancellor and President, Executive management or ARMC.

 END of Appendix A